 I’m up at 7am, get cleaned up and dressed and go to the Explorations Cafe for a cappuccino and a couple of chocolate croissants.
 I decide I can’t live without an Internet connection while at sea, so I sign up for a plan that will cover me for the entire voyage.
 It is pretty expensive, but worth it for me, since I can now shut off my Canadian carrier’s data roaming I was using when ashore.
-I’m finding the on-board Internet is more reliable and faster than previous voyages, but perhaps Holland America has also upgraded their satellite system as well.
+I’m finding the on-board Internet is more reliable and faster than previous voyages, so perhaps Holland America has upgraded their satellite system.

 After the main dining room opens at 8am, I join a table for six for breakfast and have another cappuccino along with a frittata.
 I meet a woman from San Diego who is seated across from me, and is an experienced solo traveller, so we have a lot to talk about.

 The Captain announces that we are sailing south to the Falkland Islands in uncharacteristically calm seas and winds due to a high pressure system over us.
 He expects it to break down a bit over the next day and a half, but he isn’t expecting any weather problems, even by the time we arrive in Stanley.